dthesiya/Viagogo_challenge/README.md

 A java application containing two versions v1 and v2 to implement grid application having events at different coordinates.

 ## How to run
-* go to src directory for base version
+* go to src directory

 for base version,
 * compile using 'javac v1/Driver.java'